zincware/ZnTrack/docs/source/overview.rst

 The file :code:`outs/0_Stage.json` is the output from the stage.
 It contains the values for :code:`Stage(id_=0).sum` and :code:`Stage(id_=0).dif` after running the stage.
-PyTrack needs to know which attributes are considered results and therefore has the definition of :code:`Result()` in the init.
+PyTrack needs to know which attributes are considered results and therefore has the definition of :code:`result()` in the init.
 This allows accessing and sharing the result of a stage without manually opening the generated files.
 In general all paths should be handled through PyTrack in a way described later.